2ndQuadrant/pg_sysdatetime/README.md

 with my patch, so it's better than this extension.

 ---

-PostgreSQL SYSDATETIME() functions with support for higher precision timer capture on Windows

 This module may be compiled using Visual Studio on Windows.
 MinGW may also work but is untested.
 Visual Studio 2012 was used in testing.